Home | Windshield Repair | Headlight Restoration | About | Contact | Testimonials | Service Area | Payment Options

 Even so, by following this one simple rule — don't tailgate gravel trucks — it will definitely reduce your risk of getting a chipped windshield.

-If you do get a rock chip, call GlassLogic Windshield Repair right away so the damage doesn't spread and crack your windshield.
+If you do get a rock chip, call GlassLogic Windshield Repair right away so the damage doesn’t spread and crack out your windshield.